Shopify/hydrogen-v1/packages/hydrogen-ui/README.md

 ## Versioning

-Hydrogen-UI **doesn't follow semantic versioning**, because the implementation is tied to specific versions of the [Shopify Storefront API](https://shopify.dev/api/storefront), which follow [calver](https://calver.org/).
+Hydrogen UI **doesn't follow semantic versioning**, because the implementation is tied to specific versions of the [Shopify Storefront API](https://shopify.dev/api/storefront), which follow [calver](https://calver.org/).
 For example, if you're using Storefront API version `2022-07`, then Hydrogen-UI versions `2022.7.x` are fully compatible with the API.

 If the Storefront API version update includes breaking changes, then Hydrogen-UI includes breaking changes.
 Because the API version is updated every three months, **breaking changes could occur every three months**.

+Learn more about API [release schedules and support](https://shopify.dev/api/usage/versioning#release-schedule) at Shopify.

 ## Getting started